 Make sure you get the capacity information as some manufacturers don’t advertise the (usually small) capacity of their batteries.
 For example, going from a 36V 10Ah battery to a 36V 15Ah battery is a several hundred dollar value.

 If you have the option to upgrade to a larger battery on a bike, for not too many dollars, we would generally recommend doing it.
 Bigger capacity batteries last longer and will often be better value in the long term.
 This is because of both the extra range per charge and also that they tend to operate in their ‘comfort zone’ more, which places less strain on the battery.

-In the case of Pedego Canada, we offer a 3 Year Limited Consumer Battery Warranty with all our electric bikes, which is one of the best in the business.
+In the case of Pedego Canada, we offer a 2 Year Battery Warranty with all our electric bikes, which is one of the best in the business.
 Why we’re so confident in our batteries is the quality of the cells within them.
 If you take nothing else away from this post, remember this: do not buy an electric bike with anything less than a two year battery warranty – cheap electric bicycles do not have the quality of manufacturing or warranty that will ensure you can enjoy the bike for years.
 It’s our recommendation that you spend a bit more money up front to save you from headaches later.